HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 {{ figure_markup(
   image="ecommerce-vendor-growth-covid-19-impact.png",
   caption="Ecommerce platform growth Covid-19 impact",
   description="A line chart showing the growth of five popular ecommerce platforms: WooCommerce, Shopify, PrestaShop, Magento, and Wix eCommerce.
 WooCommerce shows a steady growth with a noticeable bump in February 2020 and again in June and July.
 Shopify shows similar but for a smaller percentage and the other three show less of such an impact.
-Beyond Q3 2020 there is are fewer notable increases.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=1480107860&format=interactive", sheets_gid="1789671097", sql_file="ecomm_vendors_covid_growth.sql"
+Beyond Q3 2020 there are fewer notable increases.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=1480107860&format=interactive", sheets_gid="1789671097", sql_file="ecomm_vendors_covid_growth.sql"
 ) }}

 We can also look at results on a month-by-month basis between February 2019 and July 2021.
-However before conclusions are drawn, it must be noted that sometimes platform detection issues are responsible for changes in market share.
+However, before conclusions are drawn, it must be noted that sometimes platform detection issues are responsible for changes in market share.
 One specific issue was the drop in WooCommerce market share between February and June 2021 which was identified as <a hreflang="en" href="https://github.com/HTTPArchive/almanac.httparchive.org/issues/1843">a bug</a>).

 With that in consideration, we may still note that on mobile:

 * WooCommerce has grown from 3.48% to 5.93%.
 The majority of this growth occurred immediately following the COVID-19 restrictions that Western countries put in place.
 * The rate of growth for Shopify increased significantly during 2020, growing from 1.61% to 2.50% during that year.
 However, this growth rate has not been sustained.
-* Also during this time, we see Magento, who previously was competing with Shopify, drop below PrestaShop.
+* Also, during this time, we see Magento, who previously was competing with Shopify, drop below PrestaShop.
 Moving from 1.25% share of all sites to 0.72%.

 In the author's point of view, there was a rapid initial response by small businesses to add an ecommerce channel to their business.
 This was achieved mostly in the first half of 2020 through the use of cost-effective and easy-to-use platforms such WooCommerce and Shopify.